kangleonardo16-eng/homelab/Pi-hole/README.md

 ---

+### Port 53 Conflict

+Pi-hole initially failed to start because port 53 was already being used by another service on the host.
+After identifying and resolving the conflict, Pi-hole was able to bind to the port and begin serving DNS requests.

+This experience helped me understand how port conflicts occur and why services require exclusive access to specific ports.

+---

 ## Pi-hole Not Resolving DNS Requests

 After configuring client devices to use Pi-hole as their DNS server, website failed to load.